Year of Publication

 In this paper, I use a difference-in-difference approach to investigate whether the implementation plan for TMDL on total phosphorus (TP) was effective in reducing TP concentration.
 For that, I constructed a balanced panel data from three rivers in Korea from 2004 to 2015.
 Also, a fixed effects model was employed to handle the unobserved variables.
 The results show that the TMDL policy has a statistically significant effect on reducing TP concentration.
 It may be suggested that for the health of people and aquatic ecosystems, the government may need to expand the TMDL implementation plan to all regions where people rely on rivers for their drinking water.
 Even though water quality of these regions satisfies the target water quality, the TMDL implementation plan might be helpful for preventing cyanobacteria blooms.

 April, Jaejeong Ma, "The Effect of the Total Maximum Daily Loads(TMDL) Management Implementation Plan on Total Phosphorus(TP)" (2018).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 302.